Online Sports Betting in

-On April 23, 2021, FL Governor Ron DeSantis and representatives of the Seminole Tribe of Florida signed a new tribal compact that will last for the next 30 years.
+On April 23, 2021, Governor Ron DeSantis and representatives of the Seminole Tribe of Florida signed a new tribal compact that will last for the next 30 years.
 This new compact will change the gambling landscape of the state and will include provisions for sports betting.

 Retail sports betting will be offered at dozens of venues across the state and online sports betting in Florida will also be allowed under this new agreement between the parties.